demjanp/SiteSyncro/README.md

 The `Sample` class provides the following methods:
 - `calibrate(curve)`: Calibrate the sample using the provided calibration curve.
 	- `curve = np.array([[calendar year BP, C-14 year, uncertainty], ...])`
+- `set_outlier(state)`: Set True if sample is an outlier and should not be used for modeling
 - `set_group(group)`: Set the group number for the sample.
 - `set_phase(phase)`: Set the phase number for the sample.
 - `set_likelihood(distribution, mean = None, rng = None)`: Set the likelihood for the sample.